mahmoudimus/ac/docs/public/concepts/understanding-ondemand.md

 * Atlassian OnDemand [FAQ](https://confluence.atlassian.com/display/AOD/Atlassian+OnDemand+FAQ)

 #### Therefore, your add-on should:
-* Store user data against an identifier combined from tenant id and user key.
+* Store user data against an identifier combined from tenant id and user key
-* Only serve content to OnDemand via HTTPS.
+* Only serve content to OnDemand [via HTTPS](../developing/installing-in-ondemand.html)
-* Test and support the supported browsers.
+* Test and support the supported browsers
-* Use the localization parameters with each request to serve content in the appropriate language.
+* Use the localization parameters with each request to serve content in the appropriate language
-* Publish a security statement about your own data storage practices.
+* Publish a security statement about your own data storage practices

 # Software upgrades and system restarts
 * Every OnDemand instance restarts during a maintenance window as described in the